Cardinal on a Wire

 Exasperated, she responded, “He was just sitting there.”

-This conversation had been going on for a few minutes at this point.
-My sister, a witness to this, looked like she was watching a tennis match, her head turning left and right.
+This conversation had been going on for some time at this point.
+My sister looked like she was watching a tennis match, her head turning from me to our mother, as things continued to escalate.
 And so it continued, “How could a cardinal sit on a wire?
 Do you mean a fence?”
-My mother surely was mistaken, and I knew better.

 Let me back up a little bit.
-At this time, my mother didn’t drive.
-We had to take taxis to all of our appointments.
-This conversation happened as we walked from my orthodontist appointment to the mall.
-From there, we would call a taxicab to bring us home.
-We had no idea how this simple moment in a nondescript day would become so memorable in each of our lives.
+My mother didn’t drive and we had to take taxis to all our appointments.
+This conversation happened as we walked from a dentist appointment to the mall, where a taxicab would bring us home.
+We had no idea how this simple moment in a nondescript day would become so memorable in all of our lives.

-The walk to the mall was over a mile (there was a hill, of course), and we were on the sidewalk.
-Walking alongside the busy road, we had to talk louder to be heard over the rush of the cars.
+The walk to the mall was over a mile (there was a hill, of course), along a very busy road.
+We were on the sidewalk and had to talk loudly to be heard over the constant rush of cars.
 Casually, my mother said, “On my way to church this morning, I saw a cardinal sitting on a wire.”

 I picked out three words from that sentence: church, cardinal, and wire.
 By connecting the first two words, the image in my mind was that of a gray-haired, saintly gentleman wearing a red pointed hat.
 So, what was he doing sitting on a wire?